riceissa/issarice.com/wiki/belief.md

-More abstractly, publishing content on one's personal site is not just a statement (i.e. the content on the page), but also a *meta-statement*---that one believes in what is said strongly enough to publish them on one's site.
+More abstractly, publishing content on one's personal site is not just a statement (i.e. the content on the page), but also a *meta-statement*---that one believes in what is said strongly enough to publish it on one's site.
 I think this probably tends to make people more averse to publishing content that might come across as unconventional.
 Of course, there is still a meta-statement even with belief tags; one can always attempt to pry into the psychology of the writer, e.g.  speculating along the lines of "Well, the fact that they're willing to make this public---even while marking it as 'unlikely'---still shows that they're a heretic".
 While I recognize that this might be a problem, I still think belief notices solve most of the initial problem without being much of a burden.

 The "standard" scale of belief that I use is as follows: